ductamisme/Memomete/README.md

 ## Installation

 - Clone the Memomate repository to your local machine:https://github.com/ductamisme/Memomete.git
-- My app uses kmm so make sure you install install plugin kotlin multiplatform mobile for AS and Xcode
+- My app uses kmm so make sure you install install plugin kotlin multiplatform mobile for AS

 ## Usage